pranab/sifarish/README.md

 or it's derived from user  behavior in the site.
 The essential  input to all these algorithms is a matrix of user and items.
 The value for a cell could be the ratingas an integer.
 It could also be boolean,  if the user's interest in an item is expressed as a boolean

+The tutorial ../resource/tutorial.txt is a good starting point.
+The relevant blogs are useful to understand the inner workings.

 ## Cold Starting Recommenders